Acura TLX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for an Acura TLX are $1,360 a year for full coverage.
-Comprehensive costs an estimated $258 each year, collision insurance costs $484, and liability is estimated at $460.
-Liability-only coverage costs approximately $510 a year, and high-risk coverage costs around $2,960.
-Teen drivers receive the highest rates at up to $5,210 a year.
+U.S. average insurance rates for an Acura TLX are $1,360 a year including full coverage.
+Comprehensive insurance costs on average $258 a year, collision costs $484, and liability coverage is estimated at $460.
+Liability-only coverage costs approximately $510 a year, with high-risk coverage costing $2,960 or more.
+Teens pay the highest rates at $5,210 a year or more.

 Average premium for full coverage: $1,360

-Full coverage includes $500 deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates are averaged for all states and TLX models.
+Price estimates include $500 policy deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all 50 U.S. states and TLX trim levels.

-For the normal driver, prices range range from as low as $510 for just liability insurance to a high rate of $2,960 for a driver that may need high-risk insurance.
+For the normal driver, Acura TLX insurance prices go from as low as $510 for liability-only coverage to a high of $2,960 for a driver that may need high-risk insurance.

 Use the form below to get customized rates for your location.